shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step5.md

     ![log5](logsparsing/assets/log5.png)

-You can view more `key-value` examples listed in the <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=filter#key-value-or-logfmt" target="_blank">Parsing documentation</a>.
+You can view more `key-value` examples listed in the <a href="https://docs.datadoghq.com/logs/processing/parsing/?tab=filter#key-value-or-logfmt" target="_blank">Parsing</a> documentation.